Applied Research In Science and Engineering (ARISE)

 Student Life

-Students will spend five weeks conducting research at one of 32 STEM labs at New York University, reporting to their lab assignment Monday-Friday from 9 AM - 4 PM.
+Students will spend six weeks conducting research at one of 32-40 STEM labs at New York University, reporting to their lab assignment Monday-Friday from 9 AM - 4 PM.

 During their lab placement, students will be directed in their research tasks by graduate researchers and faculty, developing technical skills and building a strong foundation for understanding the principles and best practices of conducting research in STEM.